d-schneid/SOP/README.md

 ---

 The project is split into the backend which does all the calculation and scheduling and the webserver.
-The backend library is designed to be well useable in other contexts than the webserver used in this project.
+The backend library is designed to be well usable in other contexts than the webserver used in this project.
 For further technical insight have a look at the respective readme files.

 ---